kda2495/IPA_Downloader/README_EN.md

 **Important Note:**
 To install the app, the name of the ipa-file must be in Latin characters.

-#### 8. Clear Apps folder
+#### 8. Clear data
+• The script will clean up the following data (with an option to choose):
+• The list of previously downloaded applications
-• The script will wipe the `Apps` folder, deleting all downloaded applications
+• The `Apps` folder, deleting all downloaded applications

 #### 9. Log out of Apple ID account
 • The script will securely log out of your Apple ID account